extcode/cart/Documentation/AdministratorManual/Configuration/CurrencyTranslationConfiguration/Index.rst

    Data type
       int
    Description
-      Defines with which the default currency of a new shopping cart should be.
+      Defines which of the existing currencies will be the default currency of a new shopping cart.
    Default
       1